alexdlaird/java-ngrok/README.md

 as well, which has a `Builder` that allows us to pass additional properties that are [supported by ngrok](https://ngrok.com/docs#tunnel-definitions).

-Assuming you have also installed [pyngrok](https://github.com/alexdlaird/pyngrok), all features of `ngrok` are available on the command line.
+Assuming we have also installed [pyngrok](https://github.com/alexdlaird/pyngrok), all features of `ngrok` are available on the command line.

 ```sh